felipeelia/wporg-gtranslate-ext/README.md

 1. Copy the API Key created
 1. On your browser's extensions, right-click on the "W" (this extension icon) and then select "Options"
 1. Paste the API Key in the screen that opens up and click "Save".

+Although completely unrelated to this project, [this link](https://crmsupport.freshworks.com/support/solutions/articles/50000004404-google-translate-key) contains the steps to generate an API key.